energyquantified/eq-python-client/docs/userguide/curve-events.rst

 There are two different types of filters for curve events:

-:py:class:`~energyquantified.events.EventCurveOptions`: Filter by exact curves
+:py:class:`~energyquantified.events.CurveNameFilter`: Filter by exact curves

-:py:class:`~energyquantified.events.EventFilterOptions`: Search filters similar to the curve search
+:py:class:`~energyquantified.events.CurveAttributeFilter`: Search filters similar to the curve search

-You can subscribe with a combination of both :py:class:`EventCurveOptions <energyquantified.events.EventCurveOptions>` and :py:class:`EventFilterOptions <energyquantified.events.EventFilterOptions>`.
+You can subscribe with a combination of both :py:class:`CurveNameFilter <energyquantified.events.CurveNameFilter>` and :py:class:`CurveAttributeFilter <energyquantified.events.CurveAttributeFilter>`.
 The maximum number of filters allowed is limited to ten (10).
 You will receive events for curves that match **any** of your filters, and a filters is considered a match if **all set variables** matches the event.